shivjisakina/liri-node-app/README.md

 #### 1. my-tweets
 ```
-Shows your last 20 tweets
+Shows your last 20 tweets and when they were created
 ```
 ![Image of tweets in terminal](https://github.com/shivjisakina/liri-node-app/blob/master/images/tweets1.png)